colejarczyk/doc/userguide/getting_started/settings/Configuration/pushy.rst

 .. tip::

-   **More information about PUSHY and push notification mechanism you will find on a official pushy website: ``https://pushy.me/docs/web-push``**
+   **You can find more information about PUSHY and push notification mechanism on the official pushy website: ``https://pushy.me/docs/web-push``**